liyablitzer/black-jack/README.md

 # black-jack-game

 This is my first black jack game I have created for my web development course.
-I add some colors to make it a bit more personalized.

 Project goal from SBCD instructors: At the end of this project, you should have built a very simplified version of blackjack.